About Oregon Walleye Fishing

 offers the best walleye fishing in Oregon, possibly in the country.
 Brownlee

 Reservoir is the primary lake for walleye fishing in Oregon.
-Walleye are

 also found in some of the smaller lakes and rivers.
 The Columbia River